LUNA007KING/namada_query_api_py/README.md

 ## Features

-- **Namada ABCI Query Integration**: Directly interact with the Namada blockchain to fetch various types of data.
+- **Namada ABCI Query Integration**: Directly interact with the Namada blockchain to fetch various types of data and convert into easy-to-read struct.
 - **Proposal Information Support**: Newly added functionality to retrieve detailed information about proposals on the Namada blockchain.

 ## Getting Started